 The men who wrote the biblical books had in view a readership contemporary with themselves and wrote to be understood by that readership.
 So our task in biblical interpretation is twofold: first, to fix the historical meaning of each book (what it was saying to its first intended readers) and second, to apply to ourselves the truths about God and man that the original message embodies.

-In addition, Archer declares on page 15 of his book,
+In addition, Archer declares on page 15 of his previously cited book,

 [N]o interpretation of Scripture is valid that is not based on careful exegesis, that is, on wholehearted commitment to determining what the ancient author meant by the words he used.
 This is accomplished by a painstaking study of the key words, as defined in the dictionaries (Hebrew and Greek) and as used in parallel passages.
 Research also [involves determining] the specific meaning of these words in idiomatic phrases as observed in other parts of the Bible.

-On page 16 of his book, Archer provides the following modern-day illustration:
+Then, on page 16 of the same book, Archer provides the following modern-day illustration:

 Consider how confused a foreigner must be when he reads in a daily American newspaper: “The prospectors made a strike yesterday up in the mountains.”
 “The union went on strike this morning.”
 “The batter made his third strike and was called out by the umpire.”
 “Strike up with the Star Spangled Banner.”
 “The fisherman got a good strike in the middle of the lake.”
 Presumably each of these completely different uses of the same word go back to the same parent and have the same etymology.
 [Note: Etymology is the history of a linguistic form (as a word) shown by tracing its development since its earliest recorded occurrence in the language where it is found.]
 But complete confusion may result from misunderstanding how the speaker meant the word to be used.
 Bear in mind that inerrancy involves acceptance of and belief in whatever the biblical author meant by the words he used.
 If he meant what he said in a literal way, it is wrong to take it figuratively; but if he meant what he said in a figurative way, it is wrong to take it literally.
 So we must engage in careful exegesis in order to find out what he meant in the light of contemporary conditions and usage.